 Gibbons was born in Houston, Texas in 1950.
 He started playing guitar around the age of 13 and hasn’t stopped for almost 60 years.
 He was influenced by other major rock and blues performers like Elvis Pressley, BB King, and Jimi Hendrix.
 Gibbons even got to open for Hendrix on one of his tours, and the two became close friends.

 Although he’s now over 70 years old, Billy Gibbons is showing no signs of slowing down.
 To say he’s busy is an understatement.
-He’s still touring with the original members of ZZ Top after over 50 years of rocking.
-They’re currently working their way through an action-packed 2021-2022 tour schedule.
+He toured with the original members of ZZ Top after over 50 years of rocking up until the passing of Dusty Hill in 2021.
+The band is currently working their way through an action-packed 2021-2022 tour schedule with longtime guitar tech Elwood Francis in place of Hill on Bass.

 In addition to full-time rocking with ZZ Top, Gibbons has been working on a side project with fellow rocker John Fogerty.
 In 2018, the duo released a new song called “Holy Grail,” and are planning on going on tour.